5 min read

 A Foundation, Not a Complete Solution

-Feeling Good works best as an introduction to CBT concepts rather than a comprehensive mental health resource.
-The techniques David D. Burns M.D. outlines remain valid, but they represent early applications of cognitive behavioral therapy that have been refined and expanded in subsequent decades.
+Feeling Good works best as an introduction to CBT concepts rather than a complete mental health resource.
+The techniques Burns outlines remain valid, but they represent early applications of cognitive behavioral therapy — later work on behavioral activation and third-wave approaches like ACT goes considerably further.